fastforwardlabs/mdff06report/src/06-ethics.md

 difficult for those affected by the decision, the regulator, or the organization that deployed the algorithm to determine the reason (or even to confirm whether discrimination took place).
-Techniques that ensure interpretability, such as those discussed in <<how>>, are essential to ensure we build models that do not discriminate and that therefore comply with the law, are ethical, and are good for our businesses.
+Techniques that ensure interpretability, such as those discussed in [Chapter 3 - The Challenge of Interpretability](#the-challenge-of-interpretability), are essential to ensure we build models that do not discriminate and that therefore comply with the law, are ethical, and are good for our businesses.